RedisLabs/redislabs-docs/content/rs/concepts/data-access/persistence.md

 Software database where only the slave shards persist to disk.
 This master and slave dual data persistence with replication is done to better protect the database against node failures.
-Flash-based databases are expected to holder larger datasets and repair times for shards can be longer under node failures.
+Flash-based databases are expected to hold larger datasets and repair times for shards can be longer under node failures.
 Having dual-persistence provides better protection against failures under these longer repair times.